KRWCLASSIC/IronShell/readme.md

 - **autorun**: (Optional, default: false) If true, the app will be run automatically after installation completes.
 - **autorunPrefix**: (Optional) If set, this prefix will be prepended to the autorun command (e.g. `python -m`, `cmd /k`).
 If set, the autorun command will be launched in a new PowerShell window.
 - **autorunArguments**: (Optional) Arguments to pass to the autorun command (e.g. `--help`).
+- **postInstallMessage**: (Optional) If set, this message will be shown after installation completes.
+- **postUninstallMessage**: (Optional) If set, this message will be shown after uninstallation completes.

 ### Example